Identifiability of linear compartmental models: the singular locus: Proof of Proposition

-Here we prove Proposition~\ref{prop:coeff}, which, for convenience, we restate here: \begin{proposition}[Proposition \ref{prop:coeff}] For a linear compartment model with $n$ compartments, let $A$ be the compartmental matrix.
+Here we prove Proposition~\ref{prop:coeff}, which, for convenience, we restate here: \begin{proposition}[Proposition \ref{prop:coeff}] For a linear compartmental model with $n$ compartments, let $A$ be the compartmental matrix.
 Write the characteristic polynomial of $A$ as:

 Then $e_i$ (for $i=0,1,\dots,n-1$) is the sum -- over $(n-i)$-edge, spanning, incoming forests of the model's leak-augmented graph $\widetilde G$ -- of the product of the edge labels in the forest:

 \end{proposition}